 IDR Medical’s qualitative research approach draws on over 10 years of global healthcare experience and incorporates an extensive mix of research techniques.

 We utilise new concepts from the fields of psychology and behavioural sciences as well as innovative digital methods and platforms.
 While we have embraced such methodological innovations, the cornerstone of our qualitative studies are often those more traditional research methods that have stood the test of time.

 The qualitative medical market device research approaches IDR Medical utilise include:

-Whilst ethnography is a powerful technique, it can also be time consuming, expensive, impractical and often not feasible at the site of care.
+Whilst ethnography is a powerful technique, it can also be time-consuming, expensive, impractical and often not feasible at the site of care.
 IDR Medical often use the principles of ethnography and apply these to other qualitative research approaches to gain a deeper insight into the lives of healthcare professionals and patients.
-For example, video diaries can be used to compliment a program of in-depth interviews or an observational research component can be built into an interview that takes place at the respondent’s place of work.
+For example, video diaries can be used to complement a program of in-depth interviews or an observational research component can be built into an interview that takes place at the respondent’s place of work.

 Focus groups are an excellent way to uncover the motivations and decision-making criteria of healthcare professionals.
 Typically, groups are formed of 6-8 respondents, and the data collection benefits from their interactions with each other, as well as the moderator.
 Our professionally trained moderators have conducted countless focus groups and mini-groups around the world.

 The cornerstone of qualitative research, interviews come in many styles and structures.
 We frequently conduct interviews face-to-face in research facilities, at the respondent’s place of work, over the telephone or online.
 We pride ourselves on our ability to interview hard-to-reach respondents, from clinical KOLs and hospital CEOs, to patients with orphan diseases.

 Usability testing can align your product with customer needs, highlight product pain points and provide tangible recommendations to ensure the success of your new product/solution